Breadcrumb

 Participation in two weekend intensives each semester is mandatory.
 The two day intensives are designed as community-building events and are critical components to meeting our program's outcomes.
 During the intensives, students participate in experiential learning through robust dialogue about complex issues, work with their peers on course-related presentations, attend live workshops facilitated by experts in the field, and utilize a variety of learning techniques to promote empathy among diverse populations.

 The intensives are held all day Saturday and Sunday from 8am to 5pm twice a semester and attendance is required to pass the course.
+One intensive weekend is held in-person and the other intensive weekend is held virtually.

 Background Check, Drug Screen, and Vaccinations

-To meet the requirements of the Nursing program, students must complete a background check, a 10-panel drug screen, and provide verification of specific vaccinations and insurance.
+To meet the requirements of the Nursing Program, students must complete a background check, a 10-panel drug screen, and provide verification of specific vaccinations and insurance.
 This is done through the Complio system, which students must log into and create a profile.